IP Paris

 Group "Logics"

-Neuro-Symbolic Artificial Intelligence (TPT-IA206)
+Neuro-Symbolic Artificial Intelligence (APM_4EL20_TP)

+Go to course webpage.
 This course is taught by Nils Holzenberger.

 Topics will include: - Prolog (recursivity, backtracking, unification) and DeepProbLog - Formal Logic (propositions, predicates, proof by refutation) - Natural language processing (DCG, parsing through unification) - Symbolic machine learning (symbolic induction, complexity minimum) - Knowledge representation (description logics, ontologies, semantic Web) - Probabilistic programming, binary and sentential decision diagrams, Boolean formulas